Blind Multimodal Quality Assessment of Low-light Images: Introduction

-Further, we develop a unique \underline{B}lind \underline{M}ultimodal \underline{Q}uality \underline{A}ssessment (BMQA) method to integrate cross-modal features (\textit{i.e.}, image and QSD).
-The integration of multimodal information helps maintain the representation depth of objective visual signals while broadening the breadth of human visual perception, which can introduce new benefits for the learning of quality descriptors.
-The expansion of data modalities helps a deep-learned model to enrich low-level embedding features from different perspectives, thereby improving the robustness of the forecasting performance \cite{baltruvsaitis2018multimodal}.
-Extensive experiments validate the effectiveness of the proposed BMQA, which demonstrates the great potential of multimodal learning in blind quality assessment modeling.
+Further, we have developed a unique \underline{B}lind \underline{M}ultimodal \underline{Q}uality \underline{A}ssessment (BMQA) method to integrate image and text features.
+The integration of cross-modal information helps maintain the representation depth of objective visual signals while broadening the breadth of human visual perception, which can introduce new benefits for the learning of image quality descriptors.
+The expansion of data modality helps a deep-learned model to enrich low-level embedding features from different perspectives, thereby improving the robustness of the forecasting performance \cite{baltruvsaitis2018multimodal}.
+Extensive experiments validate the effectiveness of the proposed BMQA, demonstrating the great potential of multimodal learning in blind quality assessment modeling.

-The main contributions are five-folds: \begin{itemize} \item We provide a brief analysis and discussion in various aspects, covering hand-crafted BIQAs (\textit{e.g.}, distortion-specific and general-purpose), and deep-learned BIQAs (\textit{e.g.}, supervised learning-based and unsupervised learning-based).
-In addition, we also review the exploration of multimodality-based quality assessment in user-perceived quality of experience (QoE).